HabitatFramework/UserGuide/glossary/glossary.rst

 	Interpretation Quality
 		A combination of the assessment of the quality and age of the original source habitat identification and the relationship between the original habitat type and the priority habitat type.
 See :ref:`interpretation_quality` for more details.

+	Legacy Habitat
+		A code and/or descriptive term that best represents an area of habitat using an alternative (legacy) habitat classification system (e.g. 'B312', 'CG2', 'Lowland Calcareous Grassland').

 	Logical Merge
 		Combines all the attributes for the features selected in the GIS into a single INCID record of one of the selected features.
 See :ref:`logical_merge` for more details.